hashicorp/terraform-provider-aws/website/docs/r/opensearch_domain.html.markdown

 ### node_to_node_encryption

+~> **Note:** You can enable `node_to_node_encryption` _in place_ for an existing, unencrypted domain only if you are using OpenSearch or your Elasticsearch version is 6.7 or greater.
+For other versions, if you enable `node_to_node_encryption`, Terraform will recreate the domain, potentially causing data loss.
+For any version, if you disable `node_to_node_encryption` for an existing, node-to-node encrypted domain, Terraform will recreate the domain, potentially causing data loss.

 * `enabled` - (Required) Whether to enable node-to-node encryption.
 If the `node_to_node_encryption` block is not provided then this defaults to `false`.

 ### snapshot_options